 3. Google might discount your books, but still pays you based on the listed price

 Most retailers have the right to discount your book as they please, and Google is not an exception.
 As for everything, there are good and bad sides to this.
 Discounting your book may set off Amazon’s price matching system, which means your books will be discounted there as well.
-On the other hand, though, Google Play will still pay you based on the list price.
+On the other hand, Google Play will still pay you based on the list price.

-In order to avoid Google’s discount (that differs per currency, territory and per price range), many authors decide to choose PublishDrive to automatically optimize their prices.
+In order to avoid Google’s discount (that differs per currency, territory and per price range), many authors decide to choose PublishDrive to automatically optimize their book prices.
 In order to avoid price matching by Amazon, PublishDrive adjusts the price given by the publisher and regularly sends updates if the algorithm ever changes.
 And they do!

 4. You can’t simply sign up